RSDKModding/RSDKv3-Decompilation/flatpak/README.md

 # Sonic CD (Steam Version) Flatpak

-First, you first need to install the game using Steam.
-To get it, visit https://store.steampowered.com/app/200940/Sonic_CD/.

-Once you have the game, right click it in your Steam library and click `Manage` > `Browse local files`.
+First, go to your Steam library, right click on Sonic CD and click `Manage` > `Browse local files`.
 Copy the `Data.rsdk` file and the `videos` folder into this directory.

 To build and install the flatpak, run: